CosmicMind/Motion/README.md

 bar.motionAnimations = [.delay(0.35), .duration(3)]
 ```

+## Enabling Motion Transitions

-To turn on Motion transitions, set the *isMotionEnabled* property to `true` within the view controllers that transition between each other.
+To turn on Motion transitions between view controllers, set the *isMotionEnabled* property to `true` within the view controllers that transition between each other.

 ## Motion Delegate